gbisaga/devops/aws-devops-multi-azregion.md

 - Route53 - always multi-region, global network of DNS servers
 - S3 cross-region replication - good for DR, low-latency in another region, aggregate for analytics
 - CloudFront for global CDN at all edge locations (many, more than # regions)
   - Lambda@Edge for global Lambda function at all Edge locations
+    - part of CloudFront
+    - 4 hooks - viewer request/response, origin request/response (only on misses)
+  - brand new CloudFront functions (4/2021)
+    - JS-only, no network access
+    - super fast - millions/sec
+    - viewer request/response only
+    - not in test

 ### Multi-region with Route53
 - KEY IDEA Health check is center of it -> automated DNS failovers